MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-payment-terms.md

 title: Set Up Payment Terms
 description: In the base version of Business Central, use payment terms to manage due dates and payment discounts.
 author: edupont04
+ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
-ms.search.form: 4
+ms.search.keywords: ''
-ms.date: 04/01/2021
+ms.date: 01/21/2021
 ms.author: edupont
-ms.openlocfilehash: 2ad055bef260d732c9f7732c094f660704f6acdf
+ms.openlocfilehash: c58db7ddd1047d9228a39e7825a5f5ef04fc925a
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: adf1a87a677b8197c68bb28c44b7a58250d6fc51
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 01/21/2021
-ms.locfileid: "8135991"
+ms.locfileid: "5035538"
 ---
 # <a name="set-up-payment-terms"></a>Set Up Payment Terms

 Payment terms determine how you manage due dates and payment discounts.
 You can set up any number of payment term codes and use date formulas to define the payment terms.
 When you first sign up for [!INCLUDE [prod_short](includes/prod_short.md)], the demonstration company provides a few payment methods that businesses often use.
 You can, however, add as many as you need.

-You can assign payment terms to customers and suppliers so that the same terms are always used on the sales and purchase documents you create for them.
+You can assign payment terms to customers and vendors so that the same terms are always used on the sales and purchase documents you create for them.
 If needed, you can change the terms on the sales or purchase document, such as if you want a particular customer to pay you within 7 days rather than the default 14 days.
 This does not change the default payment term assigned to the customer.
 The same payment terms are available for sales and purchase documents.

 Then, when you post an invoice, [!INCLUDE [prod_short](includes/prod_short.md)] calculates the payment discounts based on the payment terms.
 The payment discount date, that is, the latest date on which the customer can pay and receive a discount on the payment, will also be calculated at that time.